littell/gramble-docs/tutorial/testing.md

 |            |  | a   | 3 | TenseStem |

 This is another reason many Gramble programmers default to putting that "table:" command on every table, it means that any table is ready for future tests without having to shift it over later.

+Also, make sure you're adding your tests to the correct symbol!
+If you were to add these tests under ``Verb:`` instead, they would all fail, or if you added the ``Verb:`` tests to ``TenseStem:`` instead, the tests would fail.
+Tests test whether a specific symbol can generate each output, not whether the program as a whole can.

 [<- prev](embedding) | [index](../) | [next ->](understanding-structure)